buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Within range, you conjure an extradimensional dwelling that remains for the duration of the spell.
 You choose where its entrance is located.
 The entrance is a shimmering doorway 5 feet wide by 10 feet tall.
 You and any creature you designate when you cast the spell can enter the extradimensional dwelling as long as the portal remains open.
 You can open or close the portal if you are within 30 feet of it.
 While closed, the portal is invisible.

 Beyond the portal is a magnificent foyer with numerous chambers beyond.
 The atmosphere is clean, fresh, and warm.
-You can create as many floors as you like, but the space can't exceed 50 cubes, each cube being 10 feet on each side.
+You can create as many floors as you like, but the space can' \*\*t exceed 50 cubes, each cube being 10 feet on each side.
 The place is furnished and decorated as you choose.
 It contains sufficient food to serve a nine-course banquet for up to 100 people.
 A staff of 100 near-transparent servants attends all who enter.
 You decide the visual appearance of these servants and their attire.
 They are completely obedient to your orders.
-Each servant can perform any task a normal human servant could perform, but they can't attack or take any action that would directly harm another creature.
+Each servant can perform any task a normal human servant could perform, but they can' \*\*t attack or take any action that would directly harm another creature.
 Thus, the servants can fetch things, clean, mend, fold clothes, light fires, serve food, pour wine, and so on.
-The servants can go anywhere in the mansion but can't leave it.
+The servants can go anywhere in the mansion but can' \*\*t leave it.
 Furnishings and other objects created by this spell dissipate into smoke if removed from the mansion.
 When the spell ends, any creatures inside the extradimensional space are expelled into the open spaces nearest to the entrance.

 **For each Magic Critical Success** obtained in the Magic Check, the duration doubles or you remove one month from the count to make it permanent.